 - Partial Voice Acting (English and Japanese)

 Most of the game is pretty light-hearted, Tomoki gets closer to each of the masseurs and has lots of great sex, but there’s also a subplot involving a series of mysterious disappearances that is later revealed to be a part of something much more sinister.
-This storyline while interesting, doesn’t really become relevant until the latter half of the game and even ten you don’t get the full scope of it until you finish your first playthrough and unlock the secret love interest.
-I won’t spoil it for you, since I found this reveal genuinely surprising and well worth the set up, though it is a bit jarring when compared with the rest of the game.
-Everything else is focused on developing the relationships between Tomoki and the employees at the Full Service Spa—group trips to festivals and the beach—and then all of a sudden it’s, kidnappings and mysterious figures stalking the streets at night.
+This storyline while interesting, doesn’t really become relevant until the latter half of the game and even then you don’t get the full scope of it until you finish your first playthrough and unlock the secret love interest.
+I won’t spoil it for you, since I found this reveal genuinely surprising and well worth the set up, however, I will admit it can be a bit jarring when compared with the rest of the game.
+Everything else is focused on developing the relationships between Tomoki and the employees at the Full Service Spa—stuff like group trips to festivals and a day at the beach—and then all of a sudden it’s, kidnappings and mysterious figures stalking the streets at night.
 It’s kind of out of left field, but it definitely adds a little something extra to an otherwise standard game.

 The characters are fun, and there’s a nice variety of personalities—Kovit, the fun loving sex happy Thai massage specialist; Sota, a college student working part time as the spa’s resident Shiatsu specialist; Remi, a famous model who specializes in Swedish massage; Rald, your Bara daddy boss who specializes in Deep Tissue massage; Lenga, an amnesiac who loves food and specializes in Acupressure; and the twins Oki and Okan who specialize in Balinese massage and offer their special twin service.
 Some characters are stronger than others and you can really tell the difference (storywise) between the main characters and the characters that were elevated from extras to main cast later on in production.
-Lenga and the twins were added on later on and while I like them as characters, I kind of felt like I didn’t get to spend as much time with them as I would have liked.
-Their stories don’t really kick off until well after you’ve gotten acquainted with the main guys and they suffer for it.
+Lenga and the twins were added on much later on and while I like them as characters, I kind of felt like I didn’t get to spend as much time with them as I would have liked.
+Their stories don’t really kick off until well after you’ve gotten acquainted with the main guys and they suffer for it because the story doesn’t really get the chance to flesh out their backstories.
 The main cast is a bit hit or miss for me, some were genuinely enjoyable—Rald was absolutely perfect from start to finish and Kovit, despite my usual aversion to flirty characters, was fun.
-But, I will say that the chemistry between all the guys was great and I really enjoyed the moments when you got to see all the guys hanging out together.
+But, I will say that the chemistry between all the guys more than made up for my general lackluster opinion of them as a whole.

-I also really liked that the various massage the writers tied each of the characters’s massage types to their personalities, it was a really nice touch that really elevated the spa premise from just a gimmick to facilitate sex.
-And, there is a lot of sex in this game, both as an extension of the spa services and as something that develops naturally as the relationships between Tomoki and the LIs develop.
-One thing BMP always got right was their sex, and that is something that has carried over to the Herculion team.
+I also really liked that the writers tied each of the characters’ massage types to their personalities, it was a really nice touch that really elevated the spa premise from just a gimmick to facilitate sex to something that was integral to the overall story.
+And, there is a lot of sex in this game, both as an extension of the spa services and as something that develops naturally as the relationships between Tomoki and the LIs grows.
+One thing BMP always got right was their sex scenes, and that’s something that has carried over to the Herculion team.
 If you are looking for a boys love game with steamy scenes, Full Service has you covered (and then some).
 The sexual encounters were steamy and there was a nice variety—oral sex, penetration, fun positions, and even some twin action—there is plenty of sex to excite all the fujoshi and fudanshi out there.
-Herculion really goes all out and I mean if you’re going to center your game around you’d better make damn sure it’s done well…
+Herculion really goes all out and I mean if you’re going to center your game around a spa that gives special favors you’d better make damn sure it’s done well…

 Gameplay wise, Full Service has elements of a life simulator and a visual novel—events are triggered by visiting various locations and interacting with specific characters tied to each location.
 You can go on dates with the LIs, buy them gifts, and there are a handful of choices you can make that help build your relationship with each of the guys.
 The life sim elements of Full Service aren’t as intense as Meyaoi Games’s Seiyuu Danshi, which is great for someone like me that hates having to worry about constantly grinding stats.
 There was a fun work related mini-game that helps you generate in game currency to use for buying items for the LIs, but there was the option to skip it without any consequence.
 Full Service is a huge step-up from BMP’s other titles in terms of balance, (Bacchikoi had a mini game that while fun, was wholly under utilized) so it was great to see how far the team has come.